Frozen jalapeño poppers in the air fryer are a simple and tasty appetizer that’s perfect for game day or anytime you’re having a casual get-together.

 - When the air fryer is preheated, add the frozen jalapeño poppers.
 Be sure to leave some space between them.

-- Cook the poppers for 8-9 minutes total.
-Flip them over halfway through.
-Watch carefully towards the end of the cooking time since these frozen poppers can pop open and spill their cheese filling quite easily (if it happens anyway, it’s not a big deal – they will still be delicious).
-Since every air fryer is slightly different and there are various brands for jalapeno poppers, the total cook time can vary a little bit.
+- Cook the poppers at 360 degrees Fahrenheit (180 degrees Celsius) for 8-9 minutes total, flipping them halfway through.
+Watch carefully towards the end of the cooking time since these frozen poppers can pop open and spill their cheese filling quite easily (if it happens anyway, it's not a big deal – they will still be delicious).
+Since every air fryer is slightly different and there are various brands of jalapeno poppers, the exact cook time can vary.

-- Once golden brown on the outside and hot inside, remove the jalapeño poppers from the air fryer and let them sit for around 2 minutes since the inside can be very hot!
+- Once golden brown on the outside and hot inside, remove the jalapeño poppers from the air fryer and let them sit for about 2 minutes, since the filling can be very hot.

 - Serve the poppers on their own or with a dipping sauce such as marinara.